 On average, students transfer 80 credits to UND.

-Transferable credit is defined as college-level credits completed at the time of application with a grade of "D" or above from an institution accredited by a regional or national accrediting organization recognized by the Council for Higher Education Accreditation (CHEA), including the American Council on Education (ACE).
+Transferable credit is defined as college-level credits completed (or in progress) at the time of application with a grade of "D" or above.
+Credits must be earned from an institution accredited by a regional or national accrediting organization recognized by the Council for Higher Education Accreditation (CHEA), including the American Council on Education (ACE).